 Consider an institutional investor involved in takeover bids.
 When they start buying large blocks of stock in a company, market participants might see the new order flow and anticipate a deal.
 That could lead to the mass purchase of the stock by retail investors, resulting in a sky-high takeover price.

 Take another example of a company conducting a share buyback with the sole intention of lowering its cost of capital.
-But just as it begins to buy its shares off the market, the stock prices would rise through the roof, spiraling the expenses and potentially the debt too.
+But just as it begins to buy its shares off of the market, the stock prices would rise through the roof, spiraling the expenses and potentially the debt too.

 On the flip side, a gigantic sell order can bring down the market price way before the order is filled.
 For institutional investors intending to sell the security, this is a significant drawback.